Want to know more? — Subscribe

 Throughout the COVID-19 pandemic, telemedicine has seen the wildest growth and has become one of the hottest trends in the healthcare industry.
 82% of customers experienced telemedicine for the first time since the start of COVID-19.

-According to Precedence Research, the telemedicine market is poised to grow from about $60.8 billion in 2022 to $225 billion in 2030.
+According to Precedence Research, the telemedicine market is poised to grow to $225 billion in 2030.
 It has become an integral part of the whole healthcare industry.

 Telehealth uses mobile technology, including virtual doctor visits and remote patient monitoring tools, to enable permanent access to medical care.
 These services eliminate the need for nonessential doctor visits and make it easier for patients in rural locations, or without easy access to transportation, to see a doctor or other healthcare professional, including medical specialists of wider specialization.